chippers/blog/content/thing/tauri-params.md

 the core itself.
 Additionally, there are other patterns that would allow us to expose it unsealed (AKA users can implement the trait) to prevent the headache of providing a private concrete type for the sealed trait.
 Part of this is possible by allowing the higher level crate to be less stable than [`tauri`] itself, allowing for more API evolution.
-The stability of the core crate is extremely important because we want to keep the guts of [`tauri`] without excessive major changes after we perform the third-party security audit of the core codebase.
+The stability of the core crate [`tauri`] is of utmost importance, so we wish to avoid excessive major changes following the third-party security audit of the core codebase.

 The second goal is about enabling the use of lightweight types.
 This means type that can be passed relatively efficiently with `Copy`, such as enums that only contain `Copy` types.
 This turned out to not matter so much in the core